MichaelMathieu/upkie-T-public/README.md

 * The tyres need to be softer than what you would get with the regular slicer settings.
 See the `.3mf` file, or experiment with slicer settings.
 * The parts are designed to be printed with a maximum overhang threshold of 60 degrees.
 Anything lower may result in unwanted support (may be hard to remove).
 * Files with x2 in the name need to be printed twice.
+* There are several versions of the battery holder depending on the battery dimension.

 # Assembly (unfinished)
 Order of operation (experimental):